-Emily L. Taylor of St. Paul has been selected to create the Official 2014 Minnesota State Fair Commemorative Art.
-After reviewing the 154 submissions from the Commemorative Art Call for Submissions in 2011, 2012 and 2013, a panel of judges named Taylor the Official Artist.
-Her original interpretation of the Great Minnesota Get-Together will be unveiled at the State Fairgrounds in June.
+St. Paul artist Ta-coumba Aiken (pronounced tah COOM-bah Ake-en) has been selected to create the Official 2017 Minnesota State Fair Commemorative Art.
+His original interpretation of the Great Minnesota Get-Together will be unveiled at the State Fairgrounds in June.

-The commemorative poster, a limited number of signed giclee prints and other merchandise featuring the art will be available for purchase after the June unveiling.
-Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve State Fair buildings, grounds and educational experiences.
-The original art will be on display during the 12-day run of the 2014 State Fair.
+The commemorative poster, a limited number of signed prints and other merchandise featuring the art will be available for purchase after the June unveiling.
+Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve the historic State Fairgrounds and support State Fair educational programs.
+The original art will be on display in the Fine Arts Center during the 12-day run of the 2017 State Fair.

 The 2017 Minnesota State Fair Commemorative Art will be the 14th in a series of artwork created annually by Minnesota artists for the Great Minnesota Get-Together.
 In past years, artists have included: Steve Johnson and Lou Fancher (2004), Mary GrandPré (2005), Nancy Carlson (2006), Michael Birawer (2007), Edie Abnet (2008), Leo Stans (2009), Deborah Voyda Rogers (2010), Steve Thomas (2011), Joe Heffron (2012), Marie Olofsdotter (2013), Emily L. Taylor (2014), Adam Turman (2015) and Michael Sweere (2016).
 View gallery of past artwork.